Close

 Practitioners must meet national standards for registration.
 There are core registration standards for all professions and also profession-specific standards.

-Information about National Board expectations of how practitioners will use telehealth in their practice.
+Information for practitioners about National Boards’ expectations of how practitioners will use virtual care in their practice to deliver safe and effective virtual care services.

 Information for the public to help make safer healthcare choices.